Search Results for

 When you're done exploring this sample, you can tear down the cluster by running the following command:

-PS> ./k8s/destroyAll.cmd
+PS> .\k8s\destroyAll.cmd

-This will delete the phobos-web namespace and all of the resources inside it.
+namespace and all of the resources inside it.

 Further Reading